jbengler/tidyheatmaps/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of `tidyheatmap` is to provide a tidyverse-style interface to the powerful heatmap package [pheatmap](https://github.com/raivokolde/pheatmap) by [@raivokolde](https://github.com/raivokolde).
+The goal of `tidyheatmaps` is to provide a tidyverse-style interface to the powerful heatmap package [pheatmap](https://github.com/raivokolde/pheatmap) by [@raivokolde](https://github.com/raivokolde).
 This enables the